makerdao/vdb-mcd-transformers/documentation/adding_and_backfilling_new_collaterals.md

             ]
             ```
         - Note: The Median and OSM transformer names should be omitted if those transformers are not included/necessary for this collateral.
-- Add transformer initializers to the backfill event transformerExporter file: `./plugins/backfill/transformerExporter.go`.
+1. Add transformer initializers to the backfill event transformerExporter file: `./plugins/backfill/transformerExporter.go`.
-    - A transformer initializer needs to be added for each of the transformer exporters that was added to `backfillEvents.toml`.
+    - A transformer initializer needs to be added for each of the transformer exporters that were added to `backfillEvents.toml`.
     - The initializers can be found in the `execute` transformerExporter file: `./plugins/execute/transformerExporter.go`.
 It is important to make sure to only include the transformers for the new collateral.
 Also, the following example can be used:
         ```go
             []event.TransformerInitializer{